Cruising, Travel

 It was so great exploring Bimini by golf cart.
 I loved driving around and stopping at some of the beaches I saw.
 Most people in Bimini were exploring in the same manner.
 It’s not a big island, but it is long and by golf cart I was able to see almost the whole island!

 I took the golf cart all the way to the end of Alice Town and parked in the grass next to the cemetery to walk around and explore.
-There were quite a few others there, but it was stunning scenery.
+There were quite a few others there, and it was stunning scenery.

 Dolphin House

 While driving through Alice Town I was able to visit The Dolphin House.
 This home is a colorful, hand-built structure created by local artist and historian Ashley Saunders.
 Saunders used recycled materials like shells, tiles, and sea glass.
-It serves as both a home to Saunders who also uses it as a museum.
+It serves as a home to Saunders but he also uses it as a museum.
 It is decorated with mosaics, poems, and murals that celebrate dolphins, Bimini’s culture, and its spiritual energy.
 Visitors can take guided tours, often led by Saunders himself, and explore the house’s vibrant interiors and rooftop views.
 I loved seeing this charming and eclectic home.

 Conch in Bimini

-Conch is a big deal in Bimini — you’ll see it everywhere.
+Conch is a big deal in Bimini- you’ll see it everywhere.
 Locals pull it right out of the sea, and the meat shows up in all kinds of dishes: fresh conch salad with lime and peppers, cracked conch fried to perfection, or fritters that are perfect with a cold drink.
 A lot of places make it right in front of you, especially the roadside stands, which are usually the best.
-Beyond the food, you’ll notice conch shells all over the island — in gardens, lining walkways, even stacked in big piles by the docks.
+Beyond the food, you’ll notice conch shells all over the island- in gardens, lining walkways, even stacked in big piles by the docks.
 It’s not just food here, it’s part of the whole vibe.

 The blue waters of Bimini